nikcav/joydept.us/README.txt

-This is a website for our master's thesis project - Joy Dept.
+This is an informational website for our master's thesis project - Joy Dept.